crystallabs/hugo-template-minima-crystallabs/README.md

 - Devise a better way for code blocks to show difference between lines of input and output.
 (The current model where lines to highlight are manually specified with e.g. `sh {hl_lines="1-2"}` is impractical)

+- Improve link colors when using dark theme

 - Visually better integration of the banner feature?

 ## Theme Customization